SpreeTravel/openerp_travel/README.md

 openerp_travel
 ==============

-OpenERP solution to manage Sales, Products, Prices and Accounting in Travel Industry
+OpenERP solution to manage Sales, Products, Prices and Accounting in Travel Agencies